BrankoVukmirovic/Ally-Py-docs/plugin-guide/creating.rst

 Packaging and Deploying
 -----------------------

-The plugin is now fully functional, but we need to package it up for deployment to the application using ``build-plugin.ant`` :
+The plugin is now fully functional.
+Package it for deployment to the application using ``build-plugin.ant``.
 The ant script creates ``02 - plugin sample.1.0.egg`` in the plugin ``source`` folder.
 To deploy the plugin, copy the file into the ``distribution/plugin/`` folder of your application.
 If the application is running on localhost port 80, access your plugin at http://localhost/resources and verify that the resource SampleUser exists:

 .. code-block:: xml